The Basics of Brand Communications

 Let's break down the three things that make up Brand Communications here at Focus Lab.

-Welcome to the one internal-facing statement that captures where you sit within your industry, category, and field of competitors by nodding to your audience, claiming your biggest differentiator, and clarifying what you alone can do for customers.
-Positioning crystallizes how you're different from the other guys, so a lot rides on getting it right.
-When brands don't go all-in on Positioning, it shows.
+Welcome to the strategic criteria that allow you to differentiate your brand in relation to your competition in the eyes of your audience.
+We look at where you sit within your industry, category, and field of competitors by nodding to your audience, claiming your biggest differentiator, and clarifying what you alone can do for customers.
+Brand positioning crystallizes how you're different from the other guys, so a lot rides on getting it right.
+When brands don't go all-in on their brand positioning, it shows.
 We need to establish how you're oriented in the landscape before we can tell everybody else.

 Every Brand Communications project has a unique set of needs.
 Sometimes we enrich a project with tagline exploration or a Brand Story.
 We also offer Communications Support once a project has concluded, guiding it through implementation or fielding other post-production questions.
 Often, Brand Communications continues through to interactive work, bringing content strategy and UX writing to the fore.